6 essentials to nailing your brand foundations

 Setting Brand Goals

 I like setting 1 to 3 targets each year that I can actually hit.
 I put dates on them because it keeps you accountable.
 Big tasks can then be reverse-engineered and broken into bite-sized chunks that I can actually do.
-It makes it a lot less scary when you decide to launch a podcast.
+It makes it much less scary when you launch a podcast.

 Search your feelings, young Skywalker

-Humans are compelled by emotions, which is why connecting emotions to your brand is a no-brainer.
+Emotions compel humans, so connecting emotions to your brand is a no-brainer.
 It'll help you stand out and show authenticity.
-Take a recent client of mine; they are a psychologist who is training clinicians in their methods.
-And, being a psychologist they are working with emotions daily.
+Take a recent client; they are a psychologist training clinicians in their methods.
+Being psychologists, they work with emotions daily.

 I want to help brands find those little nuggets and make customers dribble with excitement.